gopal-nataraj/scn-dsgn/README.md

-# QMRI Acquisition Design via Min-Max Optimization
+# Acquisition Design via Min-Max Optimization

 This is the project directory for code related to the paper: